seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **Clown**
 Was this fair face the cause, quoth she,
 Why the Grecians sacked Troy?
+Fond done, done fond,
+Was this King Priam's joy?
+With that she sighed as she stood,
+With that she sighed as she stood,
+And gave this sentence then;
 Among nine bad if one be good,
+Among nine bad if one be good,
 There's yet one good in ten.

 **COUNTESS**
-What, one good in ten?
+What, one good in ten? you corrupt the song, sirrah.

 **Clown**
-One good woman in ten, madam; One in ten, quoth a'!
+One good woman in ten, madam; which is a purifying
+o' the song: would God would serve the world so all
+the year! we'ld find no fault with the tithe-woman,
+if I were the parson.
+One in ten, quoth a'!
 An we
 might have a good woman born but one every blazing
 star, or at an earthquake, 'twould mend the lottery
 well: a man may draw his heart out, ere a' pluck